 Professional Limitations

-- A polygraph examination cannot replace evidence
+- The examination cannot replace corroborating evidence

-- A polygraph examination cannot replace safeguarding processes
+- The examination cannot replace safeguarding processes

 These are not merely regulatory disclaimers.
 They reflect the inherent nature of the examination.
 A polygraph records physiological activity that may be associated with attention, emotional salience, threat appraisal and autonomic arousal.
 The interpretation of that activity provides investigative information that may support or question the credibility and consistency of a specific account.
 It does not and cannot replace independent evidence, clinical assessment, legal process or safeguarding review.